TY-Cheng/LoG-IV/README.md

 J-Quants V2 uses API-key authentication through the `x-api-key` header; the live credential probe is now part of `just check`.

-To reproduce the first matrix and OOD smoke, use the CLI commands recorded in `docs/results_snapshot.md`.
-These are intentionally not separate `just` recipes;
-`just check` remains the main gate.
+To reproduce recorded benchmark families, use the commands listed in `docs/results_snapshot.md`.
+These are intentionally not all separate `just` recipes; `just check` remains the main local verification gate.

-The credible benchmark entrypoint is:
+The main benchmark entrypoint is:

 ```bash
 just data-v1-us